SummaryRead the full fact sheet

 I’m not fit

-All the more reason to get moving!
-Start with walking.
+- Start with walking.
 It’s fun, free and you don't need any special clothing or equipment, other than a pair of comfortable shoes.
 And you can do it on your own or with someone else.

-You can also try stretching, strengthening and balancing exercises.
+- Try stretching, strengthening and balancing exercises.
 There are plenty of movement activities that won’t place too much stress on your body, and yet will help improve your overall fitness levels.

 I’m scared or embarrassed

-Start in your comfort zone.
-Exercise on your own, in the privacy of your own home, or at a park where you won’t bump into people you know.
+- Exercise on your own, in the privacy of your own home, or at a park where you won’t bump into people you know.
 Then as you get into a routine, you might feel confident enough to exercise with others around.

 - Join a beginner’s class.
 Often, exercise can be less daunting when you know others are starting at the same level as yourself.

-A key to keeping motivated is to make exercise fun.
+- A key to keeping motivated is to make exercise fun.
 Mix it up.
 Why not plan active social activities with your friends, like bowling or dancing?

-I don’t have any free time
+I don’t have enough time

-Plan ahead.
+- Plan ahead.
 Look at your diary at the start of your day or the week to see how much time is free.
 Perhaps there’s a free spot now because something has been cancelled or postponed.
-Maybe you could you reorganise some errands; spread them across the day or the week.
+Maybe you could reorganise some errands; spread them across the day or the week.

-Be kind to yourself.
+- Be kind to yourself.
 Don’t worry if you miss a day, just get back into it the next day.

 I don’t have enough energy

-Plan your exercise for when you usually feel most energetic.
+- Plan your exercise for when you usually feel most energetic.
 Are you a night or morning person?
 When you’re tired, working out can be hard.
 It’s easier when you’re feeling fresh or not as rushed, such as the weekend.

-Remember, you may feel flat before you start, but you’ll soon feel a lot better.
+- You may feel flat before you start, but you’ll soon feel a lot better.
 And you’ll feel proud for pushing yourself.

 I’m worried about injury

-Start with low-impact activities, such as walking, that will help build your confidence, and lead you to do more and try other activities.
+- Start with low-impact activities, such as walking, that will help build your confidence, and lead you to do more and try other activities.

-I don’t know how to do anything!
+I don’t know how to be active

-Don’t worry.
-Start with activities that don’t use new skills, such as walking or climbing stairs.
+- Start with activities that don’t use new skills, such as walking or climbing stairs.

 I can’t afford it

-Councils, community groups and workplaces often run free or inexpensive recreation programs.
+- Councils, community groups and workplaces often run free or inexpensive recreation programs.

-A tough call for Melburnians, but maybe you can swap your daily coffee for a weekly exercise class.
+- Swap your daily coffee for a weekly exercise class.

-Or buy some wet weather gear so you can walk or run in the rain.
+- Buy some wet weather gear so you can walk or run in the rain.
 With the right gear it could be fun.